 Preparing for the Hike

 Anyways, after doing my work, I ventured to the gas station to fill up the juice on my bike for the upcoming day trip.
-While waiting for Antonio and Lovel to finish their bike check at the mechanic shop, I got off to explore the area across the bridge.
+While waiting for Antonio to finish his bike check at the mechanic shop, I got off to explore the area across the bridge.
 There is a nice little riviera here that is quite relaxing.

 We also found a comfortable coffee place that is a movie theater at the same time.
 Well, not your classic movie theater as there are three TV screens, one showing WWE wrestling, one showing a Korean kung-fu movie with Cambodian dub, and one that is showing Cambodian news.